SabinaSadowska/newsFeed/README.md

-# Aplikacja NewsFeed
+# NewsFeed App

-Ten projekt został utworzony w następujących technologiach: React, Sass.
-Biblioteki pomocnicze: JSON Server, Material-UI, Axios, react-infinite-scroll-component
+This project has been created using this technologies: React, Sass, JSON Server, Material-UI, Axios, react-infinite-scroll-component.
-W katalogu src znajduje się katalog components, w którym dostępne są wszystkie komponenty aplikacji.
-W pliku db.json znajdują się dane potrzebne do uruchomienia fikcyjnego serwera.
-Style znajdują się w folderze components, odzielnie, w folderze danego komponentu.

-## Instrukcja

-Oto lista komend, które należy wykonać w termianu, żeby poprawnie uruchomić projekt:
+In src folder there is components folder, where all componets of the app are stored.
+In db.json fine there is data needed to run json-serever.

+## Steps to run the app

-### `npm install -g json-server`
+### 1) `npm install -g json-server`
-Zanim przystąpi się do uruchomienia projektu należy globalnie zainstalować JSON server wpisując powyższą komendę w terminalu.
-Na Linuxie dodaj sudo bezpośrednio przed komendą.
+Install globally JSON server (on Linux use: sudo npm install -g json-server)

-### `npm install`
+### 2) `npm install`
-Powyższą komendę należy wpisać w nowym oknie terminala, z poziomu folderu, w którym znajduje się lokalnie aplikacja NewsFedd na Twoim komputerze.
+thise should be done in the project folder (not globally)

-### `json-server --watch db.json --port 3004`
+### 3) `json-server --watch db.json --port 3004`
-W nowym oknie terminala (także z poziomu folderu z aplikacją) uruchom fikcyjny serwer powyższą komendą.
-Serwer będzie dostępny pod http://localhost:3004 a dane pod http://localhost:3004/posts (pamiętaj, żeby nie zmieniać docelowego portu 3004, gdyż przy użyciu innego aplikacja nie będzie pobierać danych - jest on bezpośrednio w kodzie)
+In the new terminal window (in the project folder) run demo JSON webserver.
+The server will run on http://localhost:3004 and data on http://localhost:3004/posts Make sure to not change port 3004 otherwise the app will not work

-### `npm start`
+### 4) `npm start`
-Powyższą komendą uruchom aplikację w wersji deweloperskiej pod adresem [http://localhost:3000](http://localhost:3000)

-### Pamiętaj, żeby jednocześnie mieć otwarte dwa okna terminala, jedno z uruchominym serwerem JSON dla portu 3004 a drugie dla aplikacji reaktowej dla portu 3000.
-Zamknięcie jednego z nich spowoduje zatrzymanie działania aplikacji.
+In the project folder.
+The app will be running on [http://localhost:3000]

+### Make sure to have opened 2 terminal windows.
+One with JSON server on port 3004 and another with the app on port 3000.
+Should you close one of them, the app will be not runing any longer.

-### Uwaga
+### Attention
-Jeśli przy instalacji globalnej JSON serwera na Windowsie wystąpi błąd: "nodemon.ps1 cannot be loaded because running scripts is disabled on this system." wykonaj kroki opisane w tym artykule: https://dev.to/thetradecoder/how-to-fix-error-nodemon-ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system-34fe
+If during JSON server installation there is  following error: "nodemon.ps1 cannot be loaded because running scripts is disabled on this system." follow the steps from this article: https://dev.to/thetradecoder/how-to-fix-error-nodemon-ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system-34fe